garden-rs/garden/doc/src/glossary.md

   commands and gardens.
 Groups are lighter-weight than a garden and group trees together into named collections that can be referenced by gardens and commands.
-In contrast to gardens, groups *do not* provide a scope in which variables, commands environment variables can be defined.
+In contrast to gardens, groups *do not* provide a scope in which variables, commands, and environment variables can be defined.

 * ***garden*** -- a composite of trees and groups for defining project-level variables, commands and environment variables.
-Gardens help create environments for working on projects composed of multiple Git repositories.
+Gardens can be used to manage environment variables when working on projects composed of multiple Git repositories.
   The `gardens` YAML key/value block defines named gardens with a scope in which garden-specific variables, commands and environment variables can be defined.

 * **variables**
-  A YAML key/value table defines named variables that can be used in YAML strings by using braced `shell ${expressions}` to provide dynamic values that can be used to provide modularity and configurability to a garden file.
-Variables defined in a garden file are overridden on the command-line by using the `-D / --define key=value` option.
+  A key/value YAML string table that is used to define values that can be used in garden commands and other variables definitions.
+String expressions and exec expressions can be used to provide a variable's value.

+  Variables defined in a garden file in all scopes are overridden on the command-line by using the `--define | -D key=value` option.

 * **commands**
   The `commands` YAML key/value table defines named commands that can be run